ivoarch/calavera-wm/README.md

 > TODO

 - Floating window manager.
+- Does not have tags/virtual workspaces, just one view.
 - Toggling windows to `center`, `maximize`, and `full screen maximizing`.
 - Good keyboard control (Emacs keybindings).
 - Autostart file read on startup.